amoghkrishna55/amoghkrishna55/README.md

 - 👋 Hi, I’m Amogh Krishna
  - 👀 I’m interested in Software Development and VFX
- - 🌱 I’m currently learning Javascript and Swift
+ - 🌱 I’m currently learning Javascript and C++

  <!---
  amoghkrishna55/amoghkrishna55 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.